kedro-org/kedro/docs/source/tutorial/visualise_pipeline.md

   layer: models
 ```

-Run kedro-viz again with `kedro viz` and observe how your visualisation has changed to indicate the layers:
+Run Kedro-Viz again with `kedro viz` and observe how your visualisation has changed to indicate the layers:

 ![](../meta/images/pipeline_visualisation_with_layers.png)